 Wondering if your iPad will get the stable iPadOS update if its currently running iPadOS developer or public beta?

 iPadOS comes with hundreds of new features such as Dark Mode, New Reminders app, New Photo, and Video editor, Widgets on the Home screen, and more, but like any major software update, there have been reports of users facing problems with iPadOS.
-Here are some of the common iPadOS issues that users are reporting and what you can do to fix these issues.
+Here are some of the common iPadOS issues that users are reporting with iPadOS 13 – iPadOS 13.6.1 and what you can do to fix these problems.

 Alongside iOS 13.1, Apple today also released iPadOS to the public.
 This is the first release of iPadOS and it comes with a number of new features.